matthew-brett/ds-pxe/README.md

 Last, you'll need to set the hash for your default user's password in the `lubuntu-install/preseed.cfg` file.

+## Post install

+After the main Lubuntu installation, the automated install does the following:

+* Copies an archive `installer.tar` to the machine on which the install is running (the *laptop*):
+* Unpacks the archive into a directory `/installers`, on the laptop;
+* Runs the script `/installers/post_install.sh`.

+The `Makefile` compiles the `installers.tar` archive to the state that you want it.
+It must include the file `post_install.sh`, but it may also include archives you want to copy across, or use during the install.

+In my case, the `Makefile` downloads the RStudio install `.deb` package, to include in the `installers.tar` archive.
+The `post_install.sh` script (indirectly) installs this `.deb` file and does further installation of useful R packages.

+## All done

-OK - maybe all done - try to boot a machine from the network, to begin an install.
+Well - maybe all done.
+Try to boot a machine from the network, to begin an install.